Loading...

 USERRA Benefits and Leave Coordination

-This section documents the employee’s expected return and any request to resume the same position.
+This section documents the expected return plan and any reinstatement needs so HR can prepare for the employee’s transition back.

 How to use this template